RickyAndreFlores/AttentionIsAllYouNeed/README.md

 # AttentionIsAllYouNeed
-Implementation of the Attention is All you Need Transformer
+Implementation of the Attention is All you Need Transformer as described

-Re-implmentng this from scratch, in progress
+<a href="https://arxiv.org/pdf/1706.03762.pdf"> here </a>

+Graph of network <a href="./graph.png"> </a>